kneron/document_center/docs/toolchain/appendix/converters.md

              [--add-bn ADD_BN [ADD_BN ...]]
              in_file out_file

 Edit an ONNX model.
-The processing sequense is 'delete nodes/values' -> 'add nodes' -> 'change shapes' -> 'cut node'.
+The processing sequence is 'delete nodes/values' -> 'add nodes' -> 'change shapes' -> 'cut node'.
 Cutting is not recommended to be done with other operations together.

 positional arguments: